lamanihani/KING-ADMIN-FINDER/README.md

 3-now the script asks you to enter the site you want to know its registration plate after inserting the site ,

-Make sure you've written the protocol http or https ex : http://www.example.com/ ex 2 : https://www.example.com/
+Make sure you've written the protocol http:// or https://

+ex : http://www.example.com/
+ex 2 : https://www.example.com/